-SPIRE live at Chichester Cathedral with Claire M Singer, Charles Mathews and Eternal Chord
+SPIRE live at Chichester Cathedral with Claire M Singer, Charles Matthews and Eternal Chord

 *”Estampie”, from the Robertsbridge Codex

 Claire M Singer – “Wrangham”

 The Eternal Chord l

 *J.S.
 Bach: “Pièce d’orgue” (Fantasia in G major)

 The Eternal Chord ll

 *Nicholas Scott-Burt: “Keep Silence”, from Paraphrases